Wayang Topeng or Wayang Gedog

 air bekucuran dari badan

-rasa haus mulai merayu
+rasa haus mulai

 selembar kertaspun bergoyang membuat angin, menghilangkan kegerahan